DuoLife-QNL/GraSorw/README.md

 Note that the trained thresholds should be able to use in different tasks under this partition for the current graph.

+## Format of input graph
+GraSorw accepts edge list file as input.
+You should make sure the input edge list is sorted in the ascending order of source vertex ID.
+For edges with the same source vertex, they should be sorted in ascending order of destination vertex ID.
+For graphs that exceeds the memory, you can use an external-sorting tool to sort the edge list, see https://github.com/arq5x/kway-mergesort

+## Switching of execution engine
+As described in our paper, GraSorw supports both second-order random walk and first-order random walk.
+You can switch the execution engine by modifying the micros defined in `src/includes/engine/Settings.hpp`.
+Note that we one micro is set to 1, the other micros should be set to 0.
+### Second-order execution engine
+We have implemented four different execution engine for second-order random walks, that are:
+* Bi-block execution engine: Set `BI_BLOCK` to 1, others to 0
+* Plain-bucket execution engine: Set `PLAIN-BUCKET` to 1, others to 0
+* Second-order GraphWalker: Set `PLIAN` to 1, others to 0
+* Second-order GraphWalker with Static Cache: Set `PLAIN` and `STATICCACHE` to 1, others to 0
+### First-order execution engine
+To execute first-order random walk tasks, set `FIRST_ORDER_ENGINE` to 1 and the second-order micros to 0.